 Below is a timeline of milestones:

-The Open Prairie Society, Lake Forest Open Lands’ legacy society is formed.
+The Open Prairie Society, Lake Forest Open Lands’ legacy society is launched.
 The Open Prairie Society honors and recognizes individuals who have included Lake Forest Open Lands in their estate plans.

 Initiated the Center for Conservation Leadership program which nurtures and engages high school students from diverse backgrounds with a keen interest in the environment and a passion for the outdoors.

 Lake Forest Open Lands becomes the first Illinois land trust to receive accreditation from the Land Trust Accreditation Commission, a nationally recognized mark of distinction in land conservation.

 Lake Forest Open Lands purchased the 22-acre Dickinson property on Westleigh Road, contiguous to the West Skokie River Nature Preserve.